Cardiology at Northern Nevada Medical Group

 • Tilt table testing: Tilt table tests are traditionally used to determine the cause of certain conditions such as unexplained fainting.
 In this test, the patient is monitored in both the horizontal and vertical positions.
 Changes in blood pressure, heart rate and other measures can help doctors come up with a more informed diagnosis.

-Hands-Only CPR
+Learn How to Perform Hands-Only CPR